 Well, I don’t know what Elizabeth was smoking back in 1966, but in her recipe, after kneading for hours, you divide the dough in two, roll them to the size of plates, then take one, fold it over itself and let it rise again.
 It seems the other half is discarded.

-I checked on tBakingdisaster_thumbhe web, and that side-tracked me even further, as other people add other things to make their stollens even more delicious.
+I checked on the web, and that side-tracked me even further, as other people add other things to make their stollens even more delicious.
 The most fascinating addition was the clump of marzipan that could be lodged in the middle and would make a wondrous surprise.

 So I have made a super-stollen.
 It has everything in it – both halves of the dough, rum-soaked currants and raisins, three sorts of candied fruit, and a hunk of marzipan.
 The only thing I didn’t add was the drop of rose-water because I didn’t have any.